aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/isendofcell/_index.md

 ---
 title: Paragraph.IsEndOfCell
 second_title: Aspose.Words for .NET API Reference
-description: True if this paragraph is the last paragraph in a Cell false otherwise.
+description: True if this paragraph is the last paragraph in a Cell false otherwise in C#
 type: docs
 weight: 50
 url: /net/aspose.words/paragraph/isendofcell/